Signify Health (NYSE:SGFY) Issues FY 2021 Earnings Guidance

-Signify Health (NYSE:SGFY) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+Signify Health (NYSE:SGFY) updated its FY 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $725 million-$760 million, compared to the consensus revenue estimate of $741.01 million.

+Several research firms have commented on SGFY.
+Piper Sandler began coverage on shares of Signify Health in a research note on Monday, March 8th.
+They set an overweight rating and a $42.00 price objective for the company.
+William Blair began coverage on shares of Signify Health in a research note on Monday, March 8th.
+They set an outperform rating for the company.
+UBS Group began coverage on shares of Signify Health in a research note on Monday, March 8th.
+They set a neutral rating and a $34.00 price objective for the company.
+The Goldman Sachs Group initiated coverage on shares of Signify Health in a research note on Monday, March 8th.
+They set a neutral rating and a $31.00 price objective for the company.
+Finally, Deutsche Bank Aktiengesellschaft boosted their target price on shares of Signify Health from $35.00 to $39.00 and gave the company a buy rating in a research note on Friday, March 26th.
+Three investment analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
+The stock currently has an average rating of Buy and an average target price of $34.29.

 Signify Health, Inc operates a healthcare platform that utilizes analytics, technology, and healthcare provider networks in the United States.
 The company operates in two segments, Home & Community Services and Episodes of Care Services.
 The Home & Community Services segment offers health evaluations performed within the patient's home or at a healthcare provider facility primarily to Medicare Advantage health plans; diagnostic screening and other ancillary services; and services to address healthcare concerns related to social determinants of health.